John L. Gardiner

 General Litigation, International Litigation and Arbitration

 John L. Gardiner is co-head of Skadden’s International Litigation and Arbitration Group.
 He concentrates his practice in the resolution of complex, high exposure, multijurisdictional disputes before federal and state courts, as well as leading arbitral institutions.

-Mr. Gardiner was selected for inclusion in Chambers Global: The World’s Leading Lawyers for Business 2013 and 2014.
-He repeatedly has been listed in The Best Lawyers in America, the International Who’s Who of Commercial Arbitration and Chambers USA: America’s Leading Lawyers for Business.
+Mr. Gardiner repeatedly has been listed in Chambers Global: The World’s Leading Lawyers for Business, The Best Lawyers in America, International Who’s Who of Commercial Arbitration and Chambers USA: America’s Leading Lawyers for Business.

 Mr. Gardiner’s extensive litigation, arbitration and mediation experience covers a wide range of disputes in the aluminum, energy, insurance/reinsurance, telecommunications, construction and finance sectors.
 He also has acted as arbitrator in complex international corporate disputes and as mediator in intricate corporate and partnership separation situations.
 He has participated as counsel in many successful mediations and expert proceedings both internationally and domestically.

 - a multinational oil drilling and services company in various disputes spanning three continents and coordinating a cohesive litigation/arbitration strategy;

 - a major U.S. medical device company in federal court litigation to compel its counterparty to close a multibillion-dollar merger;

 - the claimant in an ICC arbitration involving a power plant in Brazil;

 - a claimant in an ICC arbitration concerning certain option rights in joint ventures in Brazil and Suriname;